noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 presentation](http://www.quantmod.com/Columbia2008/ColumbiaDec4.pdf)](http://dl.dropbox.com/u/3356641/blogstuff/xtsperformance.png)

 Other packages are specifically designed to speed up certain operations.
-Some creative googling (e.g., "*r package CRAN fast "something"*) will help you find them.
+Some creative googling (e.g., *r package CRAN fast "something"*) will help you find them.

 For instance.
 Using base functions like `colMeans()` is faster than